dimas22yarik/ineedsex/wp-content/plugins/photo-gallery/readme.txt

 **Theme.** Choose the theme, which will be applied to the gallery/album.

 == Changelog ==

+= 1.5.70 =
+* Added: Zoom in/out for images in lightbox.
+* Changed: Reset only the current tag options on themes reset.
+* Changed: Make items clickable on editing Gallery groups.
+* Fixed: Removed hash after closing lightbox.
+* Fixed: Video causes a JS error while trying to close full screen in Slideshow view.
+* Fixed: Uploader issue in some cases.
+* Fixed: Scrolling down in options page.
+* Fixed: Date and Title filters as a default.
+* Fixed: Blog Style view alignment.
+* Fixed: Importing Gallery groups.
+* Fixed: Disable Elementor lightbox for gallery images.
+* Fixed: Preview in Elementor.
+* Fixed: Spacing between images in masonry view.
+* Fixed: Images description in gallery groups.

 = 1.5.69 =
 * Added: Possibility to set Embed YouTube video starting time and to show related videos from your channel.